bluerobotics/bluerobotics.github.io/penetrators/index.md

 <img src="/assets/images/tutorials/cable-penetrator/step-five.png" class="img-responsive" style="max-width:600px" />

-Install each penetrator into the end cap ighten each penetrator by hand or using a wrench.
+Install each penetrator into the end cap tighten each penetrator by hand or using a wrench.